OctopusDeploy/blog/blog/2025-06/changes-to-enterprise/index.md

 From Octopus Server 2025.2, all enterprise customers have access to both global freezes and our new project-level freezes.

 Project freezes provide an entry level to deployment freezes with lower permission requirements.
 They empower your teams to create their own freezes for projects without needing administrator permissions.
-[Read more about project freezes](https://octopus.com/docs/deployments/deployment-freezes/project-deployment-freezes).
+[Read more about project freezes in our docs](https://octopus.com/docs/deployments/deployment-freezes/project-deployment-freezes).

 Recent enhancements to our Deployment Freeze feature include:

-- Recurring deployment freezes—providing the ability to create maintenance windows.
+- Recurring deployment freezes—so you can create maintenance windows.
 - Freeze by tenant—for more granular freezes.

 ![Create Deployment Freeze window showing new functionality of recurring freezes](global-freeze.png)